nd-crane/raite-data-registry/README.md

 **2. Installing DVC**

-You can find instructions [here](https://dvc.org/doc/install) to install DVC.
+You can find instructions [here](https://dvc.org/doc/install) on how to install DVC.

 If you decide to use PDM to manage Python packages, after cloning this repo, you can have DVC by running this command: